Nellie B. Eales: Career

-Eales’s research began with cheese mites, and progressed to marine biology where she studied the sea hare and a narwhal foetus.
+Eales's research began with cheese mites, and progressed to marine biology where she studied the sea hare and a narwhal foetus.
 She lectured full-time in zoology, and ran field courses at the Marine Biology Laboratory in Plymouth.
 She published The Littoral Fauna of Great Britain: A Handbook for Collectors in 1939, and for her students, Practical Histology and Embryology in 1940.

-Eales was a fellow of the Zoological Society of London and was President of the Malacological Society of London from 1948–1951.
+Eales was a fellow of the Zoological Society of London and was President of the Malacological Society of London from 1948 to 1951.
 She served as editor of the Proceedings of the Malacological Society from 1956 to 1969.

 Having worked closely with Professor F. J. Cole, Eales was instrumental in obtaining his library of over 8000 books on early medicine and zoology for University of Reading after his death in 1959.
 After her retirement, she catalogued the collection, publish a two volume catalogue.

-Eales died on 7 December 1989, a few months after celebrating her 100^{th} birthday.
+Eales died on 7 December 1989, a few months after celebrating her 100th birthday.
 The university offers a travel scholarship for marine biology students in her memory.